asanaullah/pnr/0_BasicFlow/README.md

 Next, we compare the net ID from cell connection data to the net ID of the current **EDIFNet**.
 If there is a match, and we have not already added this unique "port,cell" tuple to `ports`, we'll create an **EDIFPortInst** for it in the current **EDIFNet** and add the corresponding tuple to `ports`.
 Otherwise, we skip this port.

 In some cases, a port may be connected to multiple nets.
 By default, we select the first net it `value`.
 We might need an extra step here where we merge nets in `jnet` to ensure a port is only connected to a single net.
 Since it wasn't needed for the current design, it was skipped for now.
-However, a routine for this will be added in a future commit if such a situation is encountered when we look at more complex designs.

 ``` python
                     if value[0] == connectionIDs[i]: